jetspiking/Roblocks/README.md

 The application has been built using IntelliJ Community Edition and uses the libraries ```gson-2.8.6``` and ```json-simple-1.1.1```.
 Make sure to include these as libraries using your prefered methods.

-Are you interested in the architecture of Roblocks?
-You can view the generated Javadoc [here](https://htmlpreview.github.io/?https://github.com/jetspiking/Roblocks/blob/main/Documentation/Javadoc/index.html).